Dirac mode localization in QCD near the crossover temperature: Numerical results

-We focused our attention to temperatures around the pseudocritical temperature known from the literature.
-Since the transition is a crossover, the definition of $T_c$ is ambiguous, and several ways are used in the literature to define it.
+We focused our attention on temperatures around the pseudocritical temperature known from the literature.
+Since the transition is a crossover, the definition of $T_c$ is ambiguous, and several methods are used in the literature to define it.
 The most widely used is the position of the inflection point of the renormalized chiral condensate,

 yielding $T_{\mathrm{pc}}=155(4)\,\mathrm{MeV}$~\cite{Borsanyi:2010bp}.
 Another possibility is to use the peak of the renormalized light-quark chiral susceptibility, normalized by $T^{2k}m_\pi^{4-2k}$, $k=0,1,2$, i.e.,